IanArb/Banking_WebService/README.md

 #Introduction

+This project was implemeneted as part of our Web Services and API Development module.

-In order to solve the online banking web service problem we will be implementing a RESTful API using the JAR-XS and Jersey framework.
-Our proposed solution to the problem domain will be to use the MVC design pattern.
+In order to solve the online banking web service domain problem we implemented a RESTful API using the JAR-XS and Jersey framework.
+Our proposed solution to the problem domain was to use the MVC design pattern for separation of concerns.

-The banking service will be broken down in the following components:
+The banking service is broken down in the following components:

 ##Resources